Closing date for applications: 14th February 2023 at 12 noon.

 Terms and Conditions:

-Candidates who are short-listed for consideration for the scholarship are required to attend in person an interview in London on either 26 or 27 April 2023.
+Candidates who are short-listed for consideration for the scholarship are required to attend in person an interview in London on either 22nd, 23rd or 24th April 2025.
+We have a limited number of online interviews available on the 30th April and the 1st May.
+These are offered at the discretion of the Company.
 Travel expenses are the responsibility of the candidate and alternative interview dates cannot be arranged.

 Successful candidates will be made a conditional offer which will be subject to confirmation once all pre-requisite and contractual details have been acknowledged as satisfied.